The Godfather (film series): Box office performance

+The first two films have grossed an estimated $800 million in theatrical, video, and television revenues.

 Critical response

 The films appear in many "Top" film lists, such as AFI's 100 Years...100 Movies, Time magazine's All-Time 100 Movies, the IMDb Top 250, Dallas-Fort Worth Film Critics Association's Top 10 Films, and James Berardinelli's Top 100.
 The Godfather Trilogy was ranked at No. 5 in Empire magazine's "The 33 Greatest Movie Trilogies" in 2010.
 The Independent ranked it at No. 6 on its list of "10 greatest movie trilogies of all time".
 Screen Rant ranked it at No. 4 on its list of "The Best Movie Trilogies Of All Time".

 Accolades

 Academy Awards

 The three films together were nominated for a total of 28 Academy Awards, of which they won nine.
 The Godfather is the first trilogy to have had all three of its films nominated for Best Picture (The Lord of the Rings is the only other series to achieve this); it is the only film series with two Best Picture winners, with The Godfather and The Godfather Part II winning the award in their respective years.
 The Godfather Part II is the first sequel film to win Best Picture (The Lord of the Rings: The Return of the King is the only other film to achieve this).
 For the Best Supporting Actor award, both The Godfather and The Godfather Part II had three actors nominated for the award, which is a rare feat.
 The Godfather Part II won the most Academy Awards with six to its credit.
 The Godfather Part III was nominated for seven Oscars, but won none.